Flour made from wild plants existed long before agriculture, and many of them have a lot more flavor and nutrition than storebought flour.

 The process is pretty straightforward, and I’ve got an acorn flour tutorial coming soon.
 In the meantime, try your hand at acorn nut butter.

 Since they’re both sweet and starchy, chestnuts make an exceptional wild foraged flour.
 The process for making chestnut flour is a bit easier than acorn flour, but still more involved than ready-to-eat nuts like hazelnuts.

 Start by roasting the hazelnuts, then remove the outer shell and inner papery husk.
 Grind the nuts and then dry the flour entirely before storage.

 Italian chestnut cake (Castagnaccio) is a traditional dish that goes back millennia and was initially made with little more than wild chestnut flour, along with wild harvested pine nuts and raisins.
 It’s still made today, though often embellished with richer ingredients for modern palates.

-Honestly, this is the best tasting wild flour I’ve ever found.
-Hazelnut flour is terrific, with great flavor (that obviously makes your baked goods tasted like hazelnuts).
+Honestly, this is the best-tasting wild flour I’ve ever found.
+Hazelnut flour is terrific, with great flavor (that obviously makes your baked goods taste like hazelnuts).

 My kids are huge fans, and we use it for shortbread cookies and cakes.

 They absolutely love this buckwheat hazelnut cake, which is almost all hazelnut flour with just a 1/4 cup of buckwheat.
 I hope to make it at some point with some wild foraged rye or maybe millet flour in place of the buckwheat.